 Often parents fail to properly disciple their kids and teenagers, but it’s often not from a lack of wanting to.
 They just may not know how.
-In this video, Ben Trueblood talks about how many parents are intimidated by the task of discipling their kids because they’ve never been discipled themselves.
+In this video, Director for LifeWay Students, Ben Trueblood, talks about how many parents are intimidated by the task of discipling their kids because they’ve never been discipled themselves.

 The entire video is above, and the complete transcript is below.

 One of the biggest topics in student ministry always has to deal with ministry to the parents and equipping parents to disciple their kids in their homes.
 Now this can be a really tricky one, because, honestly, this is something that parents don’t do to a large degree.
 And I don’t think it’s because they don’t want to.

 One of the things that I talk about with student pastors frequently is their role in being a discipler of parents is really so that they learn how to disciple someone else.

 See, I think the issue, the breakdown, the gap that exists between parents discipling their kids and embracing the role as primary discipler, I think the gap there is, not because they don’t want to, but it’s because they don’t know how.